ArkEcosystemArchive/docs-legacy/docs/tutorials/node/setupdevnet.md

    testnet
 ```

-If you are tinkering and want to play with ARK for the first time, select `devnet` and request DARK coins in our [public Slack](https://ark.io/slack/) or [faucet] (https://devnet.money/).
+Devnet is to play with ARK for the first time, select `devnet` and request DARK coins in our [public Slack](https://ark.io/slack/) or [faucet] (https://devnet.money/).

 After you made your selection you will need to confirm by pressing `y` and confirm with `enter`